Wookiee: Chewbacca

-Chewbacca is the loyal friend of Han Solo, and serves as first mate and co-pilot on Solo's starship, the Millennium Falcon.
+Chewbacca is the loyal friend of Han Solo and serves as first mate and co-pilot on Solo's starship, the Millennium Falcon.
 As such, he appears in seven of the main Star Wars films, episodes III through IX, as well as in Solo: A Star Wars Story.
-He swore a life-debt to Han Solo and accompanied him on his smuggling career only visiting his family once a year for "Life Day" celebrations.

-Itchy, Chewbacca's father, is a wookiee chieftain aged 350–375 years old who lived during the last centuries of the Galactic Empire.
-He lived in a treehouse with his daughter-in-law and grandson.
-He liked to carve wooden toys for his grandson Lumpy.
-He also liked to use a "mind evaporator" for entertainment.
-In his later years, he served in the Battle of Kashyyyk during the Clone Wars.

-Lumpy is the son of Chewbacca and his wife Malla.
-As a child, Lumpy was raised by his mother and grandfather, Itchy, while Chewbacca served his life debt to Han Solo.
-In 1 ABY, Lumpy was at home with his family on Life Day as they prepared to receive Chewbacca and Han Solo for a celebration donning red robes under the Tree of Life.
-Afterwards, Lumpy and his family returned to their treehouse for a Life Day feast.

-Malla is the wife of Chewbacca and mother to their son Lumpy.
-However she did not see much of her husband, due to the life debt he had to Han Solo.
-Despite this, Chewbacca returned once per year (with Han's blessing) to celebrate Life Day with the family.
-Malla enjoyed cooking and was known for her meal of "bantha surprise", and her famous "Wookiee-ookies".
+Lowbacca

 Lowbacca is a Jedi Knight and the nephew of Chewbacca.
 He studied at Luke Skywalker's Jedi Praxeum and was a companion of Jaina Solo.
 He wielded a bronze-bladed lightsaber.

 Gungi

 Gungi is a male Wookiee who is training to be a Jedi.
 Gungi appears in Star Wars: The Clone Wars.
-Gungi was trained by Ahsoka Tano and was in the top of his class.
-He is set to appear in season 2 of Star Wars: The Bad Batch.
+Gungi was trained as a youngling by Ahsoka Tano and was at the top of his class.
+He also appeared in season 2 of Star Wars: The Bad Batch.

 Krrsantan

-Black Krrsantan first appeared in the Darth Vader comic series as an antagonist, and later appeared in The Book of Boba Fett, where he is an assassin for the Hutt Twins.
-He attacked Boba Fett while he slept in his bacta tank.
+Black Krrsantan first appeared in the Darth Vader comic series as an antagonist and later appeared in The Book of Boba Fett, where he is an assassin for the Hutt Twins.
+He attacked Boba Fett while he slept in his bacta tank but later joins Boba Fett's crew.

+Kelnacca

+Kelnacca is a Wookiee Jedi Master introduced in The Acolyte and played by Joonas Suotamo, who previously portrayed Chewbacca in the sequel trilogy films and Solo: A Star Wars Story (2018).